Moet-be-Kier | Iron Man

 This post is also available in: Italiano

-It happened in early 2010.
+It happened in the early months of 2010.

 And the first time it happened in Cameroon.
 I landed late at night and without luggage at the airport in the capital Yaoundé.
 After a long wait at the delivery belts next to other sweaty and puzzled travellers, we were told from a small camping table marked Lost&Found that our luggage had been left (lost?) in Douala during the technical stopover a few hours earlier.
 Or at least that’s what the big lady standing there in front of us implied, unconvinced and sleepily.

 An improbable tunic-I think it was meant to be a uniform-with a skinny guy in it approached.
 Certainly, the size was wrong but he seemed not to notice and wore it proudly.
 It made us realize that the luggage-maybe-could also be searched.
 And it made us realize that the luggage-maybe-could also be found.
 A handful of small U.S. dollars magically started the delivery belt with squeaky, lazy noise.
 My bag appeared.
-I arrived in Africa.
+I had arrived in Africa.

 And I wrote down for the first time in the experience notebook what had happened.